Ludwig II of Bavaria: Austro-Prussian and Franco-Prussian Wars

 Unification with Prussia took center stage from 1866.
 In the Austro-Prussian War, which began in August, Ludwig's government supported the Austrian Empire against Prussia.
+Initially, the king had wanted to remain neutral and keep his country out of the direct fighting.
+However, Austria insisted on adherence to the alliance obligations agreed upon within the German Confederation.
 Austria and Bavaria were defeated, and the Kingdom of Bavaria was forced to sign a mutual defence treaty with Prussia.
+Ludwig, who had little interest in military matters since childhood, left war policy to his ministers, withdrawing from public life with his friend and aide-de-camp Paul von Thurn und Taxis to Berg Palace and Rose Island in Lake Starnberg.
+The leadership of the country effectively passed to the Council of Ministers.
+At the end of 1866, Prime Minister Karl Ludwig von der Pfordten was replaced by Chlodwig, Prince of Hohenlohe-Schillingsfürst, who, while supporting Prussia's claim to hegemony in German politics, rejected Bavaria's accession to the new federal state, the North German Confederation.

 When the Franco-Prussian War broke out in 1870, Bavaria was required to fight alongside Prussia.
 After the Prussian victory over the Second French Empire, Chancellor Otto von Bismarck moved to complete the unification of Germany.
 In November 1870, Bavaria joined the North German Confederation, thus losing its status as an independent kingdom; however, the Bavarian delegation under Minister President, Count Otto von Bray-Steinburg, secured privileged status for Bavaria within the empire (Reservatrechte).
 Bavaria retained its own diplomatic corps and the Bavarian Army, which would come under Prussian command only in times of war.

 In December 1870, Bismarck used financial concessions to induce Ludwig, with the support of the king's equerry, Maximilian Count von Holnstein, to write the Kaiserbrief, a letter endorsing the creation of the German Empire with King Wilhelm I of Prussia as Emperor.
 Nevertheless, Ludwig regretted Bavaria's loss of independence and refused to attend Wilhelm's 18 January proclamation as German Emperor in the Palace of Versailles.
 Ludwig's brother Prince Otto and his uncle Luitpold went instead.